How do I become a Marshall-Brennan Constitutional Literacy Project Fellow?

 Students are asked to fill out the application provided on the website.
 After applications are submitted, selected candidates will be interviewed, and those chosen as Marshall-Brennan Fellows will be notified after their interviews.

-Your application, along with your transcript and resume, will be due to Jennifer.Miller@mitchellhamline.edu by email, by a date in late March or early April.
+Your application, along with your transcript and resume, will be due to Jennifer.Miller@mitchellhamline.edu by email, in March.

 Invitations to Interview